openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 - Backhaul SLI telemetry
 - Document SLOs for the component
 - Conduct load testing
-- User facing documentation created in [openshift-docs](https://github.com/openshift/openshift-docs/)
+- User facing documentation created in [OpenShift-docs](https://github.com/OpenShift/OpenShift-docs/)

 #### Swap GA for CNV users only
 In addition, swap is intended to become GA only for CNV users.

 This will be achieved in the following way:
-- The system will figure out if CNV is enabled by checking if the `hyperconvergeds.hco.kubevirt.io` object and the `openshift-cnv` namespace exist.
+- The system will figure out if CNV is enabled by checking if the `hyperconvergeds.hco.kubevirt.io` object and the `OpenShift-cnv` namespace exist.
 - If CNV is enabled, do not emit an alert.
 - Otherwise, emit an alert that says this cluster has swap enabled and it is not supported.
 - Guard against non CNV users setting `LimitedSwap` in the KubeletConfig via MCO validation logic.